UANATACA/RA-REPO/ra_gui.md

 <div id="REPESPJsoft" style="padding-top: 60px;"><h2>REPESPJsoft<h2></div>

-Certificate of representative of entity without legal license issued on a cryptographic container in P12 format and intended for authentication and eletronic signature.
+Certificate of representative of entity without legal license issued on a cryptographic container in P12 format and intended for authentication and electronic signature.

 <table>
 <th>Field</th>